 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Computer and Information Systems Managers job description, Computer and Information Systems Managers salary, Computer and Information Systems Managers information, what is the job of a Computer and Information Systems Manager like, pros and cons about Computer and Information Systems Managers, colleges and universities for Computer and Information Systems Managers, is Computer and Information Systems Managers the right career for me, Quite Hard careers to get into, careers in Management
+IT Managers job description, IT Managers salary, IT Managers information, what is the job of a Computer and Information Systems Manager like, pros and cons about Computer and Information Systems Managers, colleges and universities for Computer and Information Systems Managers, is Computer and Information Systems Managers the right career for me, careers in Management